-Q. Do you believe that any ofDid Burbank make sales pursuant to the DOE Orders?
+Q. Did Burbank make sales pursuant to the DOE Orders?

 A. Yes.
-All sales through Sempra, to the ISOduring the period reflected in the DOE Orders, were made by Burbank pursuant to the DOE Orders and do not have refund liability associated with them.
+Burbank believes that all of the sales it made to the ISO through Sempra, during the period reflected in the DOE Orders, were made by it pursuant to the DOE Orders and therefore do not have refund liability associated with them.

 Q. Was Burbank listed in Attachment A to DOE Order No. 1?